zerotier/ZeroTierOne/world/README.md

 World Definitions and Generator Code
 ======

-This code can be used to generate a world definition.
-Actual generation was performed on an airgapped secure system.

-Ordinary users probably will not need to use this.
+This little bit of code is used to generate world updates.
+Ordinary users probably will never need this unless they want to test or experiment.

+See mkworld.cpp for documentation.
+To build from this directory:

+    c++ -o mkworld ../node/C25519.cpp ../node/Salsa20.cpp ../node/SHA512.cpp ../node/Identity.cpp ../node/Utils.cpp ../node/InetAddress.cpp ../osdep/OSUtils.cpp mkworld.cpp